-People keep business cards of stores who offer products or services that are relevant to their needs.
-This is one of the many ways that you, as a business owner, can use to your advantage.
-By handing out your cards to people, you give them an opportunity to reach you and purchase from you anytime using the contact details in the card.
+People keep business cards from businesses who offer products or services that are relevant to their needs.
+This is one of the many ways that you, as a business owner, can use them to your advantage.
+By handing out your cards to people, you give them an opportunity to reach you and purchase from you anytime using the contact details on the card.

 However, don’t be surprised if your competitors are doing the same thing.
 The probability that your potential clients have cards of businesses similar to yours is high.
 This gives them more choices for the type of product or service you are offering.
 The more choices they have, the less chance you have to attract new clients.

-What you want is to outsmart the competition by sending out your cards in effective and creative ways.
+What you want is to outsmart the competition by getting your cards out in effective and creative ways.
 By implementing the tips below in your marketing strategy, you’ll be able to reach out and make an impression with future customers.

-Here are 4 smart and creative tricks to attract new clients with your business cards.
+Here are 4 smart, creative tricks to attract new clients with your business cards.

 Mail your cards and resumé to potential clients.